subtledoctor/SubtleD_hotfixes/README.md

 This can be installed over NPC_EE v4 on an existing game and will update the functionality to v5.
 On new games, just install NPC_EE v5.

+v12.
+Sorcerer spell learning fix for Tome & Blood v0.9.23

+This fixes single-class sorcerer spell learning when "Sorcerer Spell Switching" is installed from Tome & Blood v0.9.23.

+This is irrelevant as of Tome & Blood v0.9.24